hurbeana/parco_anki/README.md

 Download the [Anki App](https://play.google.com/store/apps/details?id=com.ichi2.anki&hl=en) (or use the [PC/Web Version](https://apps.ankiweb.net/)) and import the .txt files into Anki.
 For how to use the application to learn for the exam, see various tutorials around the internet or the [Anki documentation](https://docs.ankiweb.net/), for instance [this](https://docs.ankiweb.net/#/studying) on studying with Anki.

-I will combine all of the basic and clozure cards into two txt files and put them in the releases every time somebody contributes (I'll try to do it at least once a day).
+I will combine all of the basic and clozure cards into two txt files and put them in the releases every time somebody contributes a full set of slides (I'll try to do it at least once a day).
 Check out the "Releases" Tab and download the txts, so you can import everything into Anki at once.
+Make sure to set the correct card type (indicated by the txt name) and check the **HTML** checkbox to enable the HTML styling contained in the cards.
+Before clicking import, also check whether Anki has set the separator to `;` or else the import won't work.
+Anki sometimes decides to put `,` as a default in there for some reason.

 ## Structure

 There are following sections for which flashcards are needed (one per slide PDF mostly):

-- [ ] Introduction (intro)
+- [x] Introduction (intro)
 - [ ] Performance and Objectives (perf)
 - [ ] Patterns and Paradigms (pat)
 - [ ] Merging and Prefix Sums (merg)